 Should I bring my unsaved relative, friend, neighbor, coworker, etc.?

 Absolutely!
 In fact, skeptics can attend the 2017 NCCA for 50% off by using the code: "SKEPTIC2017".
 Apologetics and the wealth of data that affirms Christianity has a wonderful, two-fold benefit: Apologetics "reaches and teaches."
 It "equips and deepens the believer," but it can also "persuade the lost."
 At previous events, skeptics, searchers, agnostics, and unbelievers with various objections have found a personal relationship with Jesus Christ.
 This is an event that God can use to enrich believers and evangelize non-believers.
-You will want to invite your friends to the Post-Conference Event too.

 Does my church need advance permission to come by bus or large van?